-SPOOLING DEVICEThe number of the device on which the printing tookNUMBERplace.
+SPOOL.
+DEV.
+No. The number of the device on which the printing took place.

-TERMINAL NUMBER The terminal at which the background user was working.
+NUMBER The terminal at which the background user was working.

-TERMINAL TIME This is a FORTRAN integer (see NORD FORTRAN Reference Manual, Appendix B for definition of data types) giving the period the terminal was logged in.
-It is given in basic time units (usually 20 ms).
+TERMINAL TIME This is a FORTRAN integer (see NORD FORTRAN ref. manual appendix B for definition of data types), giving the period of time the terminal was logged in.
+It is given in basic time units.
+(Usually 20 ms).